Skip to Content

 An Old-Fashioned Sourdough Bread Recipe

 Once you’ve got your sourdough starter established, it’s time to move on to the actual bread-making itself.
-This recipe is one I found in an old recipe pamphlet called Mrs. Winslow’s Domestic Receipt Book for 1869.
+This recipe is adapted from one that I found in an old recipe pamphlet called Mrs. Winslow’s Domestic Receipt Book for 1869.

 Original Recipe